Lychas variatus

 Lychas variatus, also known as the marbled scorpion or splendid marbled scorpion, is a species of small scorpion in the Buthidae family.
 It is native to Australia and New Guinea, and was first described in 1877 by Swedish arachnologist Tamerlan Thorell.

 Description

 The species grows to about 40 mm in length.
 Colouration is yellowish-brown mottled, or marbled, with light brown patches.
 The tail constitutes about half the length of the body, with a prong at the base of the stinger.

 Distribution and habitat

 As well as New Guinea, the species’ range covers much of northern and eastern Australia.
 It prefers warm and moist environments, and shelters beneath rocks, bark and plant litter.

 Behaviour

 The scorpions are terrestrial predators that hunt and feed on invertebrates.
 They may enter houses.
-Their sting is painful humans but is not considered to be dangerous.
+Their sting is painful to humans but is not considered to be dangerous.